ws-garcia/VBA-CSV-interface/docs/api/methods/resettodefault.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
->Before call the `ResetToDefault` method, user must to check if the target CSV file will be well parsed with the config options shown in the table below.
+>Before call the `ResetToDefault` method, user must to check if the target file would be well parsed with the config options shown in the table below.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 <table>